 Ask all your contacts who call by phone and email where did they get your number or email address.
 It is an obvious way of finding out which marketing is working for you.
 You may think it is radio or newspaper or local sponsorship, but ask your customers rather than just guess.
 Check your enquiry forms on the website, test them regularly.
 Can you offer a Newsletter subscription?
 Or create some special offers or ‘lead magnet’ to get people to sign up to your mailing list?

-Obviously, you can see online sales for eCommerce sites, which is a pretty good way of measuring success.
+Obviously, you can see actual recorded online sales for eCommerce sites, which is a pretty good way of measuring financial success.
 Again, just as with a bricks and mortar store you may have to move the furnishings around or change the display of the products, to get a reaction, an enquiry, sale or order.
 Maybe you have to do some special offers or lost leaders.
 Perhaps offer a bonus or a ‘members only’ perk.

 Evidently, eCommerce is a whole science unto itself and any sizeable eCommerce venture needs a dedicated webmaster or team to manage its marketing and optimisation responsibilities.
 As a result, a serious online shop needs to be treated just like a high street shop.
 Many websites, especially eCommerce sites, need plugins to help add to the performance of your website.
 These plugins need plenty of care and attention to keep them all up to date and working smoothly with each other.
-This is all cost that needs to come off the gross profit on any sales.
+This is all cost or rather investment that needs to come off the gross profit on any sales.

 Tip: Make sure you have signed up to your FREE Google Analytics, ensure you have the GA4 code or tag added to your website and that it is working correctly.
 Then you can look at Google analytics to see how much traffic you are getting.
 If you do not already do this, please set it up now.
 Please take a look at our blog item on Website Design, to learn how to create this value.